leobarcove/spa-website/DEPLOYMENT.md

-# Deployment Guide for Serenity Spa Website
+# Deployment Guide for Sharon Spa Website

 ## Overview
-This guide provides step-by-step instructions for deploying the Serenity Spa website to production.
+This guide provides step-by-step instructions for deploying the Sharon Spa website to production.

 ## Pre-Deployment Checklist